-FIG. 8.
-Two principal components of the PCA analysis on the Iris dataset.
-Colors correspondence are: setosa-blue, versicolor-red, and virginica-green.
-The separation of pattern classes seems more clear in this projection.
+FIG. 7.
+(Color online) Feature vectors for the Iris dataset.
+Colors correspondence is as follows: setosa-blue, versicolor-red, and virginica-green.

 The dataset benchmark selected to perform the data clustering is the Iris flower dataset, presented by Sir Ronald Aylmer Fisher34 in 1936.
-This dataset consists of 150 patterns corresponding to three different classes of flowers: Setosa, Versicolor and Virginica.
+This dataset consists of 150 patterns corresponding to 3 different classes of flowers: setosa, versicolor and virginica.
 Four features, the width and length of petal and sepal, form each pattern.
 Plots for the cross-variables and type of flowers are represented in Fig. 7.
-The unsupervised classification of this dataset is a major challenge in artificial intelligence and statistical theory, because of the patterns' organization, while one of the classes is linearly separable and then easily to classify by any elemental classification algorithm, the other two classes are not linearly separable and consequently far more difficult to classify.
+The unsupervised classification of this dataset is a major challenge in artificial intelligence and statistical theory, because of the patterns' organization, while one of the classes is linearly separable and then is easy to classify by any elemental classification algorithm; the other two classes are not linearly separable and consequently far more difficult to classify.